≡ Menu

 Fortunately…

 Having a pacemaker implanted is a “relatively” routine procedure.
-It isn’t one that most life insurance companies are going to get too “worried” about, particularly because of how effective they can be in improving one’s health once they are working properly.
+Most life insurance companies aren’t going to get too “worried” about it, particularly because pacemakers can be very effective in improving one’s health once they are working correctly.

 First…

-If you think you have a medical issue, don’t use the internet to diagnose yourself.
-After all, if you do and your correct, you’re still going to need to see the doctor, and if you’re wrong, the time you spend being you’re on doctor could really cause great harm to yourself!
+If you have a medical issue, don’t use the internet to diagnose yourself.
+After all, if you do and you’re correct, you’ll still need to see the doctor, and if you’re wrong, the time you spend being a doctor could cause significant harm to yourself!

 Second…

-Nobody here at IBUSA is medically trained, and we’re certainly not doctors.
-All we ware is a bunch of life insurance agents who just happened to be good at helping individuals find and qualify for the life insurance that they’re looking for.
-So please don’t mistake any of the medical information that we talk about as medical advice because it’s not!
+Nobody here at IBUSA is medically trained; we’re certainly not doctors.
+All we are is a bunch of life insurance agents who just happened to be good at helping individuals find and qualify for the life insurance they’re looking for.
+So please don’t mistake any of the medical information we discuss as medical advice because it’s not!

-Trying to “prep” you for what it might be like to apply for a life insurance policy after you have been diagnosed with Cardiac Pacemaker… that’s it!
-Which brings us to our next topic which is
+We’re just trying to “prep” you for what it might be like to apply for a life insurance policy after you have been diagnosed with Cardiac Pacemaker… that’s it!
+This brings us to our next topic, which is

 What kind of information will the insurance companies ask me or be interested in?

-• When applying for life insurance, you will typically be required to complete an application that includes questions about your personal and medical history.
-If you have received a cardiac pacemaker (artificial), the insurance company may ask for more information about your condition and how it is being managed.
+When applying for life insurance, you will typically be required to complete an application with questions about your personal and medical history.
+If you have received a cardiac pacemaker (artificial), the insurance company may ask for more information about your condition and how it is managed.
 Some of the information they may request includes:

-• Any additional medical conditions you have, as well as your family medical history.
+- Any additional medical conditions you have and your family medical history.

-• Your current and past occupation, as well as any hazardous activities you engage in as part of your work or leisure activities.
+- Your current and past occupation and any hazardous activities you engage in as part of your work or leisure activities.

 It is important to be honest and accurate when answering these questions, as this information will be used to determine your eligibility for a life insurance policy and the premiums you will pay.
-If you do not disclose your cardiac pacemaker and it is discovered later, it could affect your coverage or the payout of your policy.
+If you do not disclose your cardiac pacemaker and it is discovered later, it could affect your coverage or your policy payout.

 What “rate” can I qualify for?